ezNobson/Iris_dataset_classification/README.md

 ## Iris_dataset_classification
 ## Project Description
-This project involves building a classification model to predict the species of a flower based on its features, such as the length and width of sepals and petals.
-The well-known Iris Dataset was used, which is a classic dataset in machine learning.
+This project aims to compare the performance of three popular classification algorithms:

+Logistic Regression,
+K-Nearest Neighbours (KNN),
+Support Vector Machine (SVM).
+The well-known Iris dataset is used, which contains information about three species of iris flowers and their features
 ## Dataset
 Name: Iris Dataset
 Source: Built-in dataset from the scikit-learn library.